hjr3/weldr/README.md

 A HTTP 1.1 reverse proxy written in Rust using hyper (tokio version).

+## Problem

+Popular proxies are configured using a static file and are not easily made highly available.
+It is now common to treat servers like cattle, use blue/green deployments and scale up/down based on traffic.
+Having the list of servers specified in the proxy configuration file makes the aforementioned ideas more difficult to implement.
+Creating active/passive proxy clusters requires the use of something like keepalived.
+There is a lot of unnecessary complexity setting up keepalived for each proxy instance.
+Worse still, it is significantly harder to automate this setup using something like puppet or chef.

-## Design
+## Solution

 The goal is to build an _AWS ELB_-like reverse proxy that works well in the dynamic VM/container environments that are starting to be more common.
 Of particular focus is the ability to manage origins from the pool via some API.

 An eventual goal is to have the pool managed by Raft.
 This will allow a cluster of redundant weldr servers.
-This will allow an active/passive setup out of the box.
+This provides an active/passive setup out of the box.
 Note: The [raft-rs](https://github.com/hoverbear/raft-rs) crate does not currently support dynamic membership.

+## Installation

-## Requirements
+### Requirements

    * capnproto
    * A TLS library compatible with rust-tls